 Unstable Like a Poetry Fan

 "The Perfect Soulmate" is the third Lifetime movie I have watched in a row and I thought I was on a roll as the first two movies had been surprisingly good with storylines which were layered and entertaining.
-Sadly this was a slap back down to TV movie reality as whilst this isn't terrible it is an incredibly typical and ordinary movie which doesn't have the layers that those other movies had.
-In "The Perfect Soulmate" we have a basic story of an obsessed woman with a psychotic side who becomes friends with a poet and ends up becoming psycho and controlling when things don't work out as she envisions them.
-Yes there is build up, there is an insight into why Lee in this case is dangerous and psychotic, she feels her own life was ruined by her controlling and demanding mother.
+Sadly this was a slap back down to TV movie reality as whilst it isn't terrible it is an incredibly typical and ordinary movie which doesn't have the layers that those other movies had.
+In "The Perfect Soulmate" we have a basic storyline of an obsessed woman with a psychotic side who becomes friends with a poet and ends up becoming psycho and controlling when things don't work out as she envisions them.
+Yes there is build up, there is an insight into why Lee is dangerous and psychotic, she feels her own life was ruined by her controlling and demanding mother.
 But this is a text book lifetime movie, a perfect fit in the collection of other "The Perfect..." movies.

-The one thing which "The Perfect Soulmate" has going for it is Cassandra Scerbo who plays the dangerous, unstable Lee quite nicely so that when ever something happens which she doesn't like you know someone is going to suffer for it.
+The one thing which "The Perfect Soulmate" has going for it is Cassandra Scerbo who plays the dangerous and unstable Lee quite nicely so that when ever something happens which she doesn't like you know someone is going to suffer for it.
 In fairness Alex Paxton-Beesley does a decent enough job of playing Sarah, delivering the confusion of her world being turned upside down but the writing of the character isn't as strong and certainly doesn't have the stand out scenes which Cassandra Scerbo has.

 What this all boils down to is that "The Perfect Soulmate" is just a routine made for TV thriller with a lot of routine ideas and characters done in a routine, almost factory line sort of way.
 But it does have Cassandra Scerbo who is pretty effective as the unstable Lee.